christianwcweiss/Udacity-Datastructures-and-Algorithms/Chapter 2/Exercise 3.md

 Time complexity:
-create dictionary -> O(n), with n being characters in the data_string sort dictionary -> O(mlogm), with m being the unique characters in the string This can be worst case the length of the input data. generating tree -> O(m) for outer loop + O(m) (worst-case) for inserting back to the linked list generating code dictionary -> O(m) generating code made of 0 and 1 -> O(n)
+create dictionary -> O(n), with n being characters in the data_string sort dictionary -> O(mlogm), with m being the unique characters in the string.
+This can be worst case the length of the input data.
+- generating tree -> O(m)
+- for outer loop + O(m) (worst-case)
+- for inserting back to the linked list
+- generating code dictionary -> O(m)
+- generating code made of 0 and 1 -> O(n)

 Space complexity:
-O(m) with m being unique characters in the input data If the input string is long the space complexity is actually reduced.
+O(m) with m being unique characters in the input data
+- If the input string is long the space complexity is actually reduced.
-If the input string has only unique characters the space complexity goes up, because I need to save the code.
+- If the input string has only unique characters the space complexity goes up, because I need to save the code.